thegodbeliever/Temp-Conv/README.md

 # Temp-Conv
-A simple and easy to easy temperature converter with multiple units of temperature.
+A simple and easy to use temperature converter with multiple temoerature units.